Infrared signature of active massive black holes in nearby dwarf galaxies: Introduction

-Motivated by our recent infrared (IR) study of active massive black holes in galaxies of all morphological types and wide range of stellar masses, we have undertaken a census in the very nearby Universe, targeting specifically low-mass dwarf systems with BH masses in the IMBHs mass range ($M_{BH} \sim 10^3 - 10^6$ M$_{\odot}$).
+Motivated by our recent infrared (IR) study of active massive black holes in galaxies of all morphological types \citep{marleau13} and wide range of stellar masses, we have undertaken a census in the very nearby Universe, specifically targeting low-mass dwarf systems that should be ideal hosts for CMBH in the mass range of intermediate mass black holes (IMBH; $M_{BH} \sim 10^3 - 10^6$ M$_{\odot}$).
+Additionally, we are interested in detecting AGN in nearby galaxies regardless of their mass so that we can identify targets for future dynamical mass measurement.
 The structure of our paper is as follows.
-In Section~\ref{sec:sample}, we describe our nearby and dwarf galaxies sample.
-In Section~\ref{sec:IRcolor} and \ref{sec:IRAGN}, this sample is matched to an infrared catalogue and the AGN candidates are identified using the infrared color diagnostic.
-The optical signature of these AGN candidates are explored via the diagnostic line-intensity ratios in Section~\ref{sec:bptdiag} and their distance distribution is presented in Section~\ref{sec:distance}.
-In Section~\ref{sec:mstar} and \ref{sec:agnfraction}, we derive stellar masses for the host galaxies of our AGN candidates and compute the AGN fraction as a function of stellar mass based on our AGN selection method.
-In Section~\ref{sec:bhmass} and \ref{sec:relation}, we evaluate the black hole masses for our AGN candidates, present the black hole mass versus stellar mass scaling relation, and compare our black hole mass estimates to those derived using other methods.
-In Section~\ref{sec:summary}, we summarize our results.
+In Section~\ref{sec:sample}, we describe our dwarfs and other nearby galaxies sample.
+In Sections~\ref{sec:IRcolor} and \ref{sec:IRAGN}, this sample is matched to an infrared catalogue and the AGN candidates are identified using the infrared colour diagnostic.
+The detection of these AGN are verified using existing catalogues and optical line emission diagnostic in Section~\ref{sec:verification} and their distance distribution is presented in Section~\ref{sec:distance}.
+In Sections~\ref{sec:mstar} and \ref{sec:agnfraction}, we derive stellar masses for the host galaxies of our AGN candidates and compute the AGN fraction as a function of stellar mass based on our AGN selection method.
+In Sections~\ref{sec:bhmass} and \ref{sec:relation}, we evaluate the black hole masses for our AGN candidates, present the black hole mass versus stellar mass scaling relation, and compare our black hole mass estimates to those derived using other methods.
+In Section~\ref{sec:discussion}, we discuss and summarize our results.
 We believe that by firmly establishing the presence of active IMBHs not only at the low end of the galaxy mass function but also in the nearby Universe, it will be possible to follow-up their quiet counterparts with dynamical studies and hence provide further support for their existence.

-\section{Nearby Galaxy Sample}
+\section{Nearby galaxy sample}